-But remember: good tools will not make up for a poor strategy to begin with!
-Make sure that you are approaching these tools with the best strategy in mind and that you use a little common sense in the mix as well.
+Keep in mind, however, that the best possible tools won’t compensate for a poor strategy to begin with!
+Make sure you are starting your tool reviews with the best strategy and that you utilize a little common sense as well.

-Split Testing is the definition of ‘essential’ when it comes to success in the world of PPC – too bad then that it takes a lot of time.
-SplitTester allows you to extrapolate the likely long-term performance of two different ads from short-term data in order to help you choose the best long-term choice.
+In the world of PPC, split testing is an ‘essential’ – but, unfortunately, it takes up a lot of time.
+SplitTester allows you to use short-term data to extrapolate or deduce the likely long-term performance of two different ads in order to help you identify the best long-term option.

-WordHippo is a synonym or antonym generator which is very useful for mixing up your keywords as well as your negative keywords.
-Could a Thesaurus do the same job?
-Sure, but it’s nice to have something convenient and build especially for PPC.
+WordHippo is a synonym or antonym generator which is very useful for mixing up and matching your core keywords as well as your negative keywords.
+Can a Thesaurus not do the same job?
+Sure, but it is great to have a software built especially for PPC.
 And it’s free!

-We don’t want to miss mentioning this one.
-PPC isn’t just about Google, Facebook is also a big player in this field.
-Suggested Likes and Interests is again a tool that does what it says on the tin.
-Found on Facebook, you can use this to get suggestions for the most common likes and interests that can then allow you to show your ads to only the most targeted Facebook users.
+Facebook is also a big player in the PPC field.
+PPC isn’t just about Google.
+Suggested Likes and Interests is a tool that does what it says.
+Found on Facebook, you can use this to get suggestions for the most common likes and interests.
+You can then show your ads to only the most targeted Facebook users.

-JUMBO Keywords can help you to edit and clean up your keywords with a single click and also has an Ad-Maker for testing copy and placements to see what your ads are going to look like.
-You can also save your configurations in a useful .txt file which
+JUMBO Keywords can help you to edit and clean up your keywords with a single click.
+It also has an Ad-Maker for testing copy and placements to see what your ads are going to look like in the top 3 positions.

 Content Research Tools Dated: 24-Jan-2021

-A high conversion rate starts with great content.
-If you’re not sure what content gets the most traction, then these tools can help you find out.
+To have a high conversion rate, you must have great content.
+And if you’re not sure what content gets the most attention, then these tools can help you find out.

-BuzzSumo is one of the best tools for figuring out what kind of content to post.
-You can enter a keyword and get a display with links to the most linked and shared content related to your search term.
-You can then dig in to explore what makes the content shareable.
+BuzzSumo is among the best tools for finding out what kind of content to post.
+Just enter a keyword and you will get a display with links to the most linked and shared content related to your keyword.
+You can then study what makes the content shareable.

-One of the keys to a high conversion rate is a great landing page – but how do you know if your landing page is getting the job done?
-Land-book is a free collection of some of the web’s most successful and effective landing pages.
-It’s a great resource if you’re not sure where to start with your landing page.
+A great landing page is one of the keys to a high conversion rate is.
+Land-book is a free collection of some of the most successful and effective landing pages.
+It’s a truly great resource of ideas if you want to learn where to start with creating and optimizing your landing page.